Key Takeaways

 How often does a glow plug replacement need doing?

-Glow plugs typically last 60,000-100,000 miles depending on driving conditions and maintenance.
-City driving with frequent cold starts wears them faster than motorway use.
-Quality plugs from reputable brands like Beru or Champion last longer than cheap alternatives.
+Glow plugs typically last 60,000-100,000 miles depending on usage patterns and fuel quality.
+City driving with frequent cold starts wears plugs faster than motorway use.
+Quality diesel fuel extends glow plug lifespan significantly.

 What are the signs you need a glow plug replacement?